hpc-uk/archer-benchmarks/reports/single_node/index.md

 applications across the different HPC systems.

-In general, we were able to broadly correlate the performance of the different applications to particular properties of the compute node architecture (such as floating point performance and number of memory channels) but there we a number of exceptions to these correlations that we plan to investigate further, we describe these below.
+In general, we were able to broadly correlate the performance of the different applications to particular properties of the compute node architecture but there we a number of exceptions to these correlations that we plan to investigate further, we describe these below.

 ### 5.1 CASTEP